Supermarine Spitfire (early Merlin-powered variants): Early reconnaissance (PR) variants

 The Mk I PR Type D (also called the Extra Super Long Range Spitfire) was the first PR variant that was not a conversion of existing fighter airframes.
 The Type D carried so much fuel that it was nicknamed "the bowser".
-The D shaped wing leading edges, ahead of the main spar, proved to be an ideal location for an integral tank.
+The D-shaped wing leading edges, ahead of the main spar, proved to be an ideal location for an integral tank.
 Accordingly, in early 1940, work started on converting the leading edges, from rib four to rib 21, by sealing off the spar, outer ribs and all skin joins allowing 57 gal (259 L) of fuel to be carried in each wing.
 Because the work was of low priority and with the urgent need for fighters the first two, hand-built prototypes of the PR Type Ds were not available until October.
 These prototypes also had a 29 gal (132 L) tank in the rear fuselage.
 An additional 14 gal (63 L) oil tank was fitted in the port wing.
 The cameras, two vertically mounted F24s with 8 inch (20.3 cm) or 20 inch (50.8 cm) lens or two vertically mounted F8s with 20 in lens, were located in the rear fuselage.
 With the full fuel load the center of gravity was so far back the aircraft was difficult to fly until the rear fuselage tank had been emptied.
-Despite these difficulties the type quickly proved its worth, photographing such long distance targets as Stettin, Marseilles, Trondheim and Toulon.
+Despite these difficulties the type quickly proved its worth, photographing such long distance targets as Stettin, Marseille, Trondheim and Toulon.

 Once the first two Type Ds, P9551 and P9552 had proven the concept the production aircraft, which were soon renamed PR Mk IV, were modified to increase the leading edge tank capacity to 66.5 gal (302 L) and by omitting the rear fuselage tank.
 These aircraft were better balanced and had the more powerful Merlin 45 engine as used by the Mk V, along with heated cabins, which were a great comfort to pilots on such long flights.
 A total of 229 Type Ds were built.